-65 In areas with high area median incomes and high rents, the 9 percent LIHTC can effectively create new and preserve existing rental housing with below-market rents.
+67 In areas with high area median incomes and high rents, the 9 percent LIHTC can effectively create new and preserve existing rental housing with below-market rents.
 Because of the higher incomes in these areas, LIHTC developments are financially feasible since LIHTC rents, while below-market, are tied to the AMI of the metropolitan area and as such will be higher in these areas than in areas with lower median incomes, leading to better cash flows for the property.
 By contrast, in areas with both relatively low incomes and low rents, the 9 percent credit may not work as efficiently.
 Because LIHTC rents are tied to AMI, the required rents may be too low to make the development of LIHTC rental housing financially feasible, especially if existing rents in the community are also low.
 Competition from market-rate rental housing communities in these communities also might limit demand for the LIHTC housing.
-Quoted from, and for more information, see the How the 9 Percent Tax Credit Program Works webpage on the National Housing Conference website.

-66 Through the Section 811 Supportive Housing for Persons with Disabilities program, HUD provides funding to develop and subsidize rental housing with the availability of supportive services for very low- and extremely low-income adults with disabilities.
+PS SH Pipeline Strategy Time Frame Responsible Parties Priority Level increase access to PSH set-asides within existing stock (e.g., single-family homes, mobile homes). j.
+Support the pursuit of HUD funding aggressively to respond to opportunities, such as the Section 811 68 Capital Advance (consider state capital match) to increase PSH.
+Short-term NCDHHS, NCHFA Moderate k.
+Review and assess the impact of incentives for specific geographical areas prioritized from an equity point of view.
+Short-term NCHFA Moderate 1.
+Increase flexibility and time-sensitive access to capital resources for developers to create PSH, using NCHFA's resources such as the Supportive Housing Development Program funded by the NC Housing Trust Fund.
+Long-term NCHFA Moderate m.
+Identify funding for and develop a renovation loan program for existing small rental owners/landlords to create PSH set-asides (up to 20%) and explore Long-term NCHFA, NCDHHS Moderate for Persons with Disabilities program, HUD provides funding to develop and subsidize rental housing with the availability of supportive services for very low- and extremely low-income adults with disabilities.
 The newly reformed Section 811 program is authorized to operate in two ways: (a) the traditional way, by providing interest-free capital advances and operating subsidies to nonprofit developers of affordable housing for persons with disabilities; and (b) providing project rental assistance to state housing agencies.
 HUD has traditionally provided interest-free capital advances to nonprofit sponsors to help them finance the development of rental housing such as independent living projects, condominium units and small group homes with the availability of supportive services for persons with disabilities.
 The capital advance can finance the construction, rehabilitation, or acquisition with or without rehabilitation of supportive housing.
 The advance does not have to be repaid as long as the housing remains available for very low-income persons with disabilities for at least 40 years.
-Quoted from, and for more information, see the Section 811 Supportive Housing For Persons With Disabilities weebpage on the U.S. Department of Housing and Urban Development website.
+Quoted from, and for more information, see the Section 811 Supportive Housing For Persons With Disabilities webpage on the U.S. Department of Housing and Urban Development website.